farmOS/farmOS.org/src/content/index.md

 ## Develop farmOS

-To join the farmOS community development efforts, read the [Contributing to farmOS] overview, and join the community forum, chat, or calls.
+To join the farmOS community development efforts, read the [Contributing to farmOS][contributing] overview, and join the community forum, chat, or calls.

 - Forum: [farmOS.discourse.group]
 - Chat: [#farmOS on Matrix.org] or [#farmOS on IRC]